hashicorp/packer/website/source/docs/builders/amazon-chroot.html.markdown

   of the source AMI will be attached.
 This defaults to "" (empty string), which forces Packer to find an open device automatically.

-* `mount_command` (string) - The command to use to mount devices.
-This defaults to "mount".
+* `command_wrapper` (string) - How to run shell commands.
+This defaults to "{{.Command}}".
 This may be useful to set if you want to set environmental variables or perhaps run it with `sudo` or so on.
+This is a configuration template where the `.Command` variable is replaced with the command to be run..

 * `mount_path` (string) - The path where the volume will be mounted.
 This is where the chroot environment will be.
 This defaults to